- Last updated:

 Funding and construction timelines for the next stage of the Mooloolaba Foreshore Revitalisation are yet to be determined and council will continue to keep the community informed.

 Loo with a View update

-Commissioned by the former Maroochy Shire Council in 1997, the project designers included architectural firm Clare Design (architects Kerry and Lindsay Clare) and John Mongard Landscape Architects (landscape architect John Mongard) with contributions by various artists.
+*1987 project designers included architectural firm Clare Design (Architect Lindsay Clare) as commissioned by former Maroochy Shire Council.
+1997 designers included John Mongard Landscape Architects with contributions by various artists.

-As part of Stage Two planning, council recently sought community feedback on two elements from the 2015 Placemaking Mooloolaba Master Plan and 2019 Detailed Design that have since been impacted by social and environmental change.
+Community input was sought on two elements from the 2015 Placemaking Mooloolaba Master Plan and 2019 Detailed Design impacted by social and environmental considerations including:

 - The meeting place and public amenities (Central Meeting Place): to help determine the functions and facilities residents and visitors value in the Central Meeting Place, which encompasses Loo with a View.